Dunsany Castle and Demesne

-Dunsany Castle (Caisleán Dhún Samhnaí), Dunsany, County Meath, Ireland, is a modernised Anglo-Norman castle, started c.
-1180 / 1181 by Hugh de Lacy, who also commissioned the original Killeen Castle, nearby, and the famous Trim Castle.
+Dunsany Castle (Caisleán Dhún Samhnaí) is a modernised Anglo-Norman castle in Dunsany, County Meath, Ireland.
+Construction was started c.
+1180 by Hugh de Lacy, who also commissioned the original Killeen Castle, nearby, and the famous Trim Castle.
 It is one of Ireland's oldest homes in continuous occupation, possibly the longest occupied by a single family, having been held by the Cusack family and their descendants by marriage, the Plunketts, from foundation to the present day.
 The castle is surrounded by its demesne, the inner part of the formerly extensive Dunsany Estate.
 The demesne holds a historic church, a walled garden, a stone farm complex, and an ice house, among other features, and is home to a wide range of fauna.

 Location

 Dunsany Castle and demesne, and other remnants of the family estates, are situated in and near the townland of Dunsany, County Meath, between the historic town of Trim and Dunshaughlin.
 At nearby Dunsany Cross is a hamlet, with a post office store, Catholic church and primary school, a GAA pitch with a clubhouse and bar and a mix of private housing with a small local authority development.
 The former Dower House is located just east of the hamlet.
 The demesne can be reached from the N3 road and from Trim, and is signposted from the Navan Road, from Dunshaughlin and from Warrenstown, near the former railway station for the area, at Drumree.
 The next village is Kilmessan, and today Dunsany and Kilmessan together form a single Catholic parish.